 A. Performance Improvement Plan (PIP)

-DPIP will not be entered into until at least 6 months of TA has been provided in order to allow for the review of at least 2 quarters of datadictateddAt a minimum, a PIP will include activities to be completed, timelines for completion of each activity, parties responsible for completion of each activity, and goals that are specific, measurable, achievable, relevant, and timebound (SMART).
+Develop a Performance Improvement Plan (PIP).
+For the purposes of this Exhibit, a PIP is defined as a written, collaborative agreement between the Department and the CSB that identifies specific action steps required to support the CSB in meeting identified benchmarks for core performance measures as outlined in Section V of this exhibit.
+A PIP will not be entered into until at least 6 months of TA has been provided in order to allow for the review of at least 2 quarters of data, or as otherwise established by the Department.

 B. Corrective Action Plan (CAP)

-In the event PIP implementation does not result in improvement regarding core performance measures pursuant to Section V of this exhibit; the Department may seek other remedies as outlined in the Compliance and Dispute Resolution Process section of the performance contract such as initiating a CAP.
-For the purpose of this Exhibit, a CAP is defined as a written plan to address noncompliance with identified benchmarks for core performance measures outlined in Section V of this exhibit.
+In the event PIP implementation does not result in improvement regarding core performance measures pursuant to Section V of this exhibit; the Department may seek other remedies as outlined in the Compliance and Remediation section of the performance contract such as initiating a CAP.
+For the purpose of this Exhibit, a CAP is defined as a written plan to address lack of achievements with identified benchmarks for core performance measures outlined in Section V of this exhibit.
 The Department may also find it necessary to enter into a CAP with the CSB in circumstances where the severity of the issue(s) is determined to be necessary for a CAP versus a PIP.
 If the CSB refuses to participate in the TA and/or PIP process, a CAP will be initiated by the Department.
-If the CSB disagrees with the CAP they shall utilize the Compliance and Dispute Resolution Process of the performance contract.
+If the CSB disagrees with the CAP they shall utilize the Compliance and Remediation of the performance contract.

 Performance Measures

-CSB Core Performance Measures: The CSB and Department agree to use the CSB Core Performance Measures, developed by the Department in collaboration with the VACSB Data Management, Quality Leadership, and VACSB/DBHDS Quality and Outcomes Committees (Q&O) to monitor outcome and performance measures for the CSBs and improve the performance on measures where the CSB falls below the benchmark.
+CSB Core Performance Measures: The CSB and Department agree to use the CSB Core Performance Measures, developed by the Department in collaboration with the VACSB Data Management, Quality Leadership, and/ Quality and Outcomes Committees (Q&O) to monitor outcome and performance measures for the CSBs and improve the performance on measures where the CSB falls below the benchmark.
 These performance measures include:

+Suicide Screening Measure

+Percent of individuals ages six and older that receive Columbia Suicide Severity Rating Scale screening

-Suicide Screening Measure: Percentage of youth (ages 6-17) and adults (age 18 or over) and have a new MH or SUD case open who received a suicide risk assessment completed within 30 days before or 5 days after the case opening.
+within 30 days before or 5 days after a new MH or SUD case has been opened.

 Benchmark: The CSB shall conduct a Columbia Suicide Severity Rating Scale screening for at least 86

 percent of individuals with a new MH or SUD case opening.

-Same Day Access Measures:
+Same Day Access Measures

-Percentage of individuals who received a SDA assessment and were determined to need a follow-up service who are offered an appointment for a service within 10 business days and attend a scheduled follow-up appointment within 30 calendar days. : Definition: .
+ISERV Definition: The percentage of new consumers with initial comprehensive needs assessment

+provided within 10 business days of first contact as well as the mean number of days from the first contact.
+DBHDS and CSB will collaborate to determine how to collect this information in FY26.

+Benchmark: CSB and DBHDS will work together to establish by SFY27

-Percentage of new consumers with initial comprehensive needs assessment who keep and attend a follow up appointment within 30 days.
+Appointment Kept: Percentage of new consumers with initial comprehensive needs assessment who keep and attend a follow up appointment within 30 days.

-Benchmark: The CSB shall offer an appropriate follow-up appointment to at least 86 percent of the individuals who are determined to need an appointment; and at least 70 percent of the individuals seen in SDA who are determined to need a follow-up service will return to attend that service within 30 calendar days of the SDA assessment.
+Benchmark: At least 70 percent of the individuals seen in SDA who are determined to need a follow-up service will return to attend that service within 30 calendar days of the SDA assessment.

+SUD Engagement Measure (Block Grant SAMSHA/DBHDS Requirement)

-SUD Engagement Measure: Percentage of individuals 13 years or older with a new episode of substance use disorder services as a result of a new SUD diagnosis who initiate services within 14 days of diagnosis and attend at least two follow up SUD services within 30 days.
+Percentage of individuals 13 years or older with a new episode of substance use disorder services as a result of a new SUD diagnosis who initiate services within 14 days of diagnosis and attend at least two follow up SUD services within 30 days.

-Benchmark: The CSB shall aim to have at least 50 percent of SUD clients engage in treatment per this definition of
+Benchmark: The CSB shall have at least 65% of SUD clients engage in treatment per this definition of

 engagement.

-DLA-20 Measure: 6-month change in DLA-20 scores for youth (ages 6-17) and adults (age 18 or over) receiving outpatient services in mental health program areas.

-Benchmark: demonstrate
+DLA-20 Measure

+The percentage of individuals receiving STEP-VA services assessed using the DLA-20 who demonstrate